Introduction to Matplotlib using Python for Beginners

 Installation of Matplotlib

-Let’s check how to set up the Matplotlib in Google-Colab.
-Colab Notebooks are similar to Jupyter Notebooks except for the fact that they run on the cloud.
-It is also connected with our Google Drive so it makes it much easier to access our Colab notebooks any time, anywhere, and on any system.
+Let’s check how to set up the Matplotlib in Google Colab.
+Colab Notebooks are similar to Jupyter Notebooks except for running on the cloud.
+It is also connected to our Google Drive, making it much easier to access our Colab notebooks anytime, anywhere, and on any system.
 You can install Matplotlib by using the PIP command.

 !pip install matplotlib